-Flight Instructor Multiengine (IM)
+Flight Instructor Multiengine (FIM)

 Requirements List for 2013-2014About the School of Aeronautical Science - About the Department of Flight Science - Minor Program